enyineer/belabox-receiver/README.md

 #### Connecting NOALBS to OBS
 If you want your belabox-receiver server to connect to your local OBS instance, do the following:

+Enable your OBS Websocket-Server:
+- Click on the Tools menu
+- Click on obs-websocket Settings
+- Enable authentication and set your own password

+Setup NOALBS:
-- Port-Forward your OBS's Websocket-Port `4455/tcp`
+- Port-Forward your OBS's Websocket-Port, per default `4455:4455/tcp`
 - Make sure to configure NOALBS to this port-forwarded port, eg:
 ```json
   "software": {